global-asp/asp-source/en/0024_the-sick-hyena.md

 give me some lovely company!"

 ##
-“Oh, I'm not sure if I should come in.
-Really, I don't have time right now, and you have so many visitors . . .”
+"Oh, I'm not sure if I should come in.
+Really, I don't have time right now, and you have so many visitors . . ."

-“No, no, rabbit, everything is alright.
+"No, no, rabbit, everything is alright.
 There's nobody in here.
-It's no good for me to stay here all sick and alone.”
+It's no good for me to stay here all sick and alone."

 ##
 "You are lying!
 I can see the
 footprints of animals that have gone in but haven't come out . .
-.“
+."

 ##
 The hyena went quiet and the
-rabbit said, “Good-bye, my
+rabbit said, "Good-bye, my
-friend, I think I will visit you another day.”
+friend, I think I will visit you another day."

 ##
 And the rabbit ran far away